Skip to Content

 One of the most unique differences between the FHA 203(b) and 203(k) is that with the 203(k) loan, lenders base your home's value on its future estimated worth after work is complete.
 If you're purchasing a $300k home that will be worth $450k once you're done adding a bedroom and renovating the kitchen and other bathrooms, you'd be eligible to borrow based on the larger amount.

 If you just need to make minor, non-structural changes to the home, you may want to consider the FHA Limited 203(k).
-The Limited 203(k) allows you to include up to $75,000 in repairs (effective November 2024) with your new mortgage.
+The Limited 203(k) allows you to include up to $75,000 in repairs with your new mortgage as of November 2024.

 Borrowers who only want to make minor energy-efficient improvements can apply for the FHA's Energy Efficient Mortgage (EEM) program.
 An EEM can be packaged with the standard 203(b) loan to fund up to 5% of the property's value in modifications.